superdev-1018/solidity-example/README.md

 - [ ] Add a way to display a collection of liked posts.
 - [ ] Add detailed projects section.
 - [ ] Include pagination.
+- [ ] Check footer copyright responsiveness.
+- [ ] Add preload functionality for the site.
+- [ ] Add resume for the site.
+- [ ] Add a separate about me section for the site.
+- [ ] Add a work with me section for the site.
+- [ ] Add service worker for offline capabilities.

+## Keep in Mind

+- **Syntax** - syntax highlight isn't working as it's expected to work.

 ## Links